 Sant Ocean Hall Educators’ Guide

 Engage your students in the search for evidence to address their own questions with guided preparation for their visit to the Sant Ocean Hall.
 Activities are differentiated for students in grades 4-6, 7-9, and 10-12.
-Connections to National Science Education Standards and Ocean Science Literacy Principles are included.
+Connections to National Science Education Standards and Ocean Science Literacy Principles (PDF) are included.

 Ocean Hall Family Guide